-Jane is excited to be working with Wisconsin Microfinance and to continue to change the lives of entrepreneurs in Haiti and the Philippines.
-As Executive Director of Wisconsin Microfinance she hopes to further integrate Wisconsin Microfinance into the Madison and regional communities and to increase Wisconsin Microfinance's impact worldwide.
+Aaron is delighted to be continuing with the organization, working to change the lives of impoverished entrepreneurs in Haiti and the Philippines.
+As Executive Director of Wisconsin Microfinance, he hopes to further integrate Wisconsin Microfinance into the Madison and regional communities and to increase Wisconsin Microfinance's impact worldwide.

 Board of Directors